Salary and pay

 OP has a set of ranges that were developed as part of Career Tracks Implementation in 2013.
 A salary range is the range of pay rates from minimum to maximum, established for a salary grade that typically reflects the competitive labor market value.
 The development of salary ranges involves the comparison of the university's internal evaluation and ranking of the positions coupled with external salary data.
 This salary data is gathered and updated through industry specific surveys of companies and universities with similar pay programs and practices.

-OP’s salary ranges will be evaluated annually and will be updated periodically using salary survey data from a variety of comparable sources.
+OP’s salary ranges are evaluated annually and are updated periodically using salary survey data from a variety of comparable sources.

 One of the key components of a salary administration program is a salary structure.
 A salary structure is simply a hierarchy of job grades and salary ranges established within an organization.
 The salary structure at OP will be expressed in terms of job grades.